bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 ### Simple Mono-essence Stream Ingest (stereo audio)

 Ingest of a LPCM audio stream (for example an AES67 or SMPTE ST2110-30 stream) requires the creation of a new `Flow ID` to identify the sequence of Segments containing the audio samples, and a new `Source ID` as an editorial entity to support the linking of this media with other representations.
+The chunked media is stored as Media Objects and mapped onto the Flow's timeline via Flow Segments.

+> [!NOTE]
+> Other examples in this Application Note omit Media Objects for brevity

 ```mermaid
 block-beta